thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 - If they say no, they **heighten a Burden**.

 If you give them no choice, make one of your Burdens **too heavy to bear**.

+> ## The Team Roll Off
+>
+> When multiple players want to work together to successfully complete a task, they decide what a success, mixed success and failure look like.
+>
+> R, Q and D are trying to scale the outside of a building together.
+They agree that mixed success is that they get spotted.
+Failure means someone falls.
+They decide it will be D’s character.
+>
+> Then, they all roll a dice.
+If there is a match, they succeed.
+If the difference between the highest and lowest result is 2 or less, they achieve mixed success.
+Otherwise, it’s a failure.
+>
+> Example #1: R rolls a 5.
+Q rolls a 4.
+D rolls a 1.
+There are no matches.
+And the difference between the highest (5) and the lowest (1) is more than 2 so it’s a failure.
+>
+> Example #2: R rolls 4.
+Q rolls 4.
+D rolls a 5.
+It’s a success!

 # party care moves